jamesrustad/jamesrustad.github.io/source/_posts/2020/04/2020-04-30-Analysing-Composition-1-The-Lines-of-Psycho.md

 As interesting as my [taco recipes](https://jamesrustad.github.io/2020/04/26/2020/04/2020-04-26-Easy-Barbacoa-Tacos/) are this is supposed to be a blog about film and the craft of making films.
 I've been thinking about doing a series of blog posts on this subject for a while but couldn't find the right angle that I wanted to explore.

 I often remark in my job as a VFX supervisor how sometimes shots just 'don't work'.
-They're sometimes just not well executed.
-Sometimes they're not well planned or just haven't come together in the right way in the end.
-It's hard to explain why and this is often my fault in not sculpting the visual effects for a shot in the right way, but quite often I believe the shot itself just is poorly conceived from the beginning.
-This is no criticism of the Director of Photography or Director; there are a million reasons why a shot might just not work.
+They're sometimes not well executed.
+Sometimes they're not well planned or haven't come together in the right way in the end.
+It's hard to explain why and this is often my fault in not sculpting the visual effects for a shot in the right way, but sometimes the shot itself is unfortunately poorly conceived from the beginning.
+This is no criticism of the Director of Photography or Director; there are a million reasons why a shot might not work.

-I've been a long time fan of the work of director Alfred Hitchcock.
+I've been a long time fan of the work of director ***Alfred Hitchcock***.
 He was a master of shot-making and composition and it's hard to find an example of a shot in one of his movies that doesn't work.
-It's been said that he used to plan out the details of the entire movie he was making, right down to the focal length and lens he would use to film *each shot*, well before the project began filming.
+He used to plan out the details of the entire movie he was making, right down to the focal length and lens he would use to film *each shot*, well before the project began filming.
 Watching Hitchcock's movies is watching a masterclass in film making and I particularly admire his skills of shot composition.

 I'd like to try in this first blog post (in what I hope will be a series) to explain a bit about the process of film making and learn more myself along the way.
 What makes a shot work, or not, and why?
-By analysing an example from the great man himself I'll try and explain why I feel his films are so well composed visually.
+By analysing an example from the great man himself I'll try and explain why his films are so well composed visually.

 **Note**: *This post inevitably contains spoilers.
-If you haven't watched ***Psycho*** before just stop reading now and please go and watch it immediately.
+If you haven't watched ***Psycho*** before stop reading now and please go and watch it immediately.
 It's one of the all-time great thrillers of cinema.*

 ---